By DeVry University

 - At 4.1%, the high school grad unemployment rate is more than twice as high as the 2.8% unemployment rate for college grads with at least an associate degree.

-When considering the above statistics, it's easy to make a case for earning a degree in 2020.
+When considering the above statistics, it's easy to make a case for earning a degree.
 Simply put by the U.S. Bureau of Labor Statistics: "In terms of dollars, education makes sense … the more you learn, the more you earn."

 The Benefit of College Internships